 We recommend you review each transit provider's COVID-19 service announcements while planning your trip.

 The Washington Metropolitan Area Transit Authority (WMATA) operates the regional MetroRail and MetroBus transit systems to connect students to the region for internships, work, fun and enrichment.
 Students can take the Shuttle-UM 104 to the College Park Metro Station and from there, it’s a quick ride to Downtown Washington, D.C. and Reagan National Airport.
+During the week, students can also take the Shuttle-UM 111 Silver Spring to the Silver Spring Metro station or the Shuttle-UM 126 New Carrollton to the New Carrollton Metro station.
 Learn more about Metro schedules and trip planning at wmata.com.

 In addition to the MetroRail system, WMATA also operates a number of MetroBuses in the area.
 Routes that run near and through campus include: